bitlogik/OpenPGPpy/README.md

 See the OpenPGP application standard for more details.

 `OpenPGPcard.decipher_25519( external_publickey )`
-Decrypts data with the internal device DECryption key as Curve25519.
-Obviously requires the DEC key to be a Curve25519 key pair ("122B060104019755010501" in "C2").
+Decrypts data with the internal device DECryption key with X25519 (Curve25519 ECDH).
+Obviously, requires the DEC key to be a Curve25519 key pair ("122B060104019755010501" in "C2").
 As DECIPHER with EC, the device doesn\'t decrypt data, but computes the private "shared" symmetric key with ECDH.
-Still quite like RSA where the decrypted data is also the private "shared" symmetric key.
+Still quite like RSA where the decrypted data is also the private shared symmetric key.
-external_publickey provided is "x" 32 bytes, as bytes.
+external_publickey argument is "x" 32 bytes, as bytes.
 It performs an ECDH with the provided public key and the internal device DECryption private key.
 Requires the PIN2 verified.